mlafleur/mlafleur.github.io/_posts/2014-02-18-monetizing-rmv-awesome.md

 ---
-Title: Monetizing RMV Awesome!
+title: Monetizing RMV Awesome!
-Excerpt: "Part of a series covering Windows Client development, we continue to work on RMV Awesome – an ironically named Modern UI application for keeping tabs on the Massachusetts Registry of Motor Vehicles.
+excerpt: "Part of a series covering Windows Client development, we continue to work on RMV Awesome – an ironically named Modern UI application for keeping tabs on the Massachusetts Registry of Motor Vehicles.
 In this article we'll start monetizing our app use the Microsoft Advertising SDK."
-Tags:
+tags:
   - Mobile
   - Monetization
   - RMV Awesome